 Ph.D., Brown University

 My research engages questions at the intersection of international security, the domestic determinants of defense policy, and the role of ideas, norms, and institutions in national security decision-making.
-My work focuses on how states fight war, from examining the choices that states make in the development of their military arsenals, to thinking about the role of the means and methods of warfare in planning for and the actual conduct of military operations, to reflecting upon why certain technologies and practices become disregarded.
-I am particularly interested in the domestic determinants of international security, thinking through the ideas and perceptions of leaders, senior advisors and bureaucrats, and the broader public, the relationship between various domestic stakeholders, and the role of institutions, norms, and practices.
-To answer these questions, I use a wide range of methods, including qualitative case studies built on archival data and interviews, text analysis, wargames, survey experiments, and large-N descriptive statistics.
-My research has been supported by the National Science Foundation, the Horowitz Foundation for Social Policy, the Belgian American Education Foundations, Brown's Center for Contemporary South Asia, and the Brown Graduate School.
+My work focuses on how states fight war, from examining the choices that states make in the development of their military arsenals, to thinking about the role of the means and methods of warfare in planning for and the actual conduct of military operations, and to reflecting upon why certain technologies and practices become disregarded.
+In this context, I also explore the linkages and commonalities between traditionally divergent issue areas, such as conventional and nuclear capabilities or nuclear dangers and climate change.
+My research has been generously supported by the European Commission, the National Science Foundation, the Horowitz Foundation for Social Policy, the Belgian American Education Foundation, the Tobin Project, Saxena Center for Contemporary South Asia, and the Brown Graduate School.

 I graduated with a LL.B. and LL.M.
 Magna Cum Laude from Ghent University and received a M.Sc. with Distinction in the Politics of Conflict, Rights and Justice from the School of Oriental and African Studies, and well as M.A. in Political Science from Brown University.